VILLASframework/documentation/node/Hooks.md

 Sometimes forwarded sample data shall be modified or filtered.
 VILLASnode supports _hooks_ for this purpose.
+Hooks are simple callback functions which are called whenever a message is processed by a path.

+There are several built-in hooks for:
+  - collecting, show & reset statistics
+  - drop reordered messages
+  - verify message metadata
+  - handle simulation restarts
+  - remapping values of a sample
+  - overwriting / updating timestamps
+  - converting data-types
+  - downsampling

+But main goal of this mechanism is to provide extensibility for the end user.
+Example applications for hooks might be:

+ 1. Filter sample values
+ 2. Manipulate sample values: FIR
+ 3. Transform sample values: FFT, DCT
+ 4. Update network emulation settings based on sample values

 Hooks can be added to the processing pipeline in three places: